 Profile and Career

 The Niels Bohr Institute at the University of Copenhagen is part of an exciting and international research environment where scientific breakthroughs are shaped.
-Your path through the physics education can include theoretical instruction, experiments in the laboratory, project work and work in the field.
+Your path through the physics programme can include theoretical instruction, experiments in the laboratory, project work, and field work.

-As a graduate students in physics you can specialize in one of numerous sub-fields, e.g. particle physics, climate physics, astrophysics, atomic physics, solid-state physics, nuclear physics, complex systems and quantum information technology.
-You will achieve the academic qualifications to break down problems and find solution to the benefit of society as well as individuals.
+As a graduate student in physics you can specialise in one of numerous sub-fields e.g., particle physics, climate physics, astrophysics, atomic physics, solid-state physics, nuclear physics, complex systems, and quantum information technology.
+You will be able to break down problems and find solution to the benefit of society as well as individuals.
 You can also participate in modern research and the communication of results.

-There is a high degree of freedom to choose specializations and courses.
+There is a high degree of freedom to choose specialisations and courses.